Viva (airline): History

 In October 2024, the airline underwent a major rebranding as simply "Viva", and introduced a new "Flex-Sí-bilidad" policy for a more relaxed experience for passengers, which include improved ticket, name, and flight changes.
 Alongside, a new logo and livery was introduced.

+In December 2025, Viva and Volaris have signed an agreement to merge and form a new airline group, effectively creating Mexico's largest domestic carrier.
+The deal would allow the airlines to continue operating as separate brands.

 Corporate affairs

 Business trends

 The key trends for Viva are (as of the financial year ending 31 December):